MOTHER'S MARKET MEMORY

 "No thanks", she laughs but never says

-I am too old to try and fly.
+I am too old to learn to fly.

 We talk about the horse she had